Jeffresh/classify-space-rocks-by-using-python-and-artificial-intelligence-/README.md

 In the following photo, you can see how we slide a filter over and image to extract features like edges, curves, and the texture of a rock.

 We'll use 32 filter for our rock classification example, but many more filters are available.

+## Summary

+In this module, you build and AI model that detects different types of space rocks.
+You assessed the accuracy of the model and put it to the test trying to precit what types of rocks were shown in random photos.